inmanta/inmanta-core/docs/model_developers/modules.rst

 The template, file and source plugins from the std module expect the following directories as well:

 * The ``files`` directory contains files that are deployed verbatim to managed machines.
-* The ``templates`` directory contains templates that use parameters from the configuration model to generate configuration files.
+* The ``templates`` directory contains templates that use parameters from the orchestration model to generate configuration files.

 A complete module might contain the following files: